wanderview/wanderview.github.com/source/_posts/2014-12-08-implementing-the-serviceworker-cache-api-in-gecko.markdown

 * **Manager**

-    This where things start to get a bit more interesting.
+    This is where things start to get a bit more interesting.
 The Cache spec requires each origin to get its own, unique CacheStorage instance.
 This is accomplished by creating a separate per-origin Manager object.
 These Manager objects can come and go as DOM objects are used and then garbage